unjs/unwasm/README.md

 - [ ] ESM Loader ([unjs/unwasm#5](https://github.com/unjs/unwasm/issues/5))
 - [ ] Integration with [Wasmer](https://github.com/wasmerio) ([unjs/unwasm#6](https://github.com/unjs/unwasm/issues/6))
 - [ ] Convention for library authors exporting wasm modules ([unjs/unwasm#7](https://github.com/unjs/unwasm/issues/7))
+  - [x] Auto resolve imports from the imports map

 ## Bindings API

-When importing a `.wasm` module, unwasm resolves, reads, and then parses the module during build process to get the information about imports and exports and generate appropriate code bindings.
+When importing a `.wasm` module, unwasm resolves, reads, and then parses the module during the build process to get the information about imports and exports and even tries to [automatically resolve imports](#auto-imports) and generate appropriate code bindings for the bundler.

-If the target environment supports [top level `await`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/await#top_level_await) and also the wasm module requires no imports object (auto-detected after parsing), unwasm generates bindings to allow importing wasm module like any other ESM import.
+If the target environment supports [top level `await`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/await#top_level_await) and also the wasm module requires no imports object (or they are auto resolvable), unwasm generates bindings to allow importing wasm module like any other ESM import.

-If the target environment lacks support for top level `await` or the wasm module requires imports object or `lazy` plugin option is set to `true`, unwasm will export a wrapped [Proxy](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy) object which can be called as a function to lazily evaluate the module with custom imports object.
+If the target environment lacks support for top-level `await` or the wasm module requires an imports object or `lazy` plugin option is set to `true`, unwasm will export a wrapped [Proxy](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy) object which can be called as a function to evaluate the module with custom imports object lazily.
 This way we still have a simple syntax as close as possible to ESM modules and also we can lazily initialize modules.

 **Example:** Using static import